v1ghn35h/IS216-Web-Application-Develpment-II/README.md

 ### Home

 - **Users upcoming events**: view one's upcoming events in a carousel
-- **For-You**: Sign up for an event based on personalised events suggestions based on preferences
+- **For-You**: View event based on personalised events suggestions based on preferences
-- **Upcoming school events:** A quick glance into what would be happening in SMU
+- **Upcoming School Events:** A quick glance into what would be happening in SMU
-- **Weather update:** Be quickly informed and plan their day
+- **Weather Update:** Be quickly informed and plan their day
-- **Are you bored, Read a quote buttons:** engage the user in the event that they are looking for activities to do
+- **Are You Bored, Read a Quote buttons:** engage the user in the event that they are looking for activities to do
+- **Sign Up for Event**: SIgn up and add event to their calendar

 ### Events